metalevel-tech/wwwsas/README.md

     ````
     </s>

     The scripts `iptables-save.sh` and `iptables-restore.sh` uses the file `confs/iptables.current-state.conf` to keep and read the latest state of the Iptables configuration.

     Also the main script `wwwsas.sh` calls `iptables-save.sh` each time when a new rule is issued.

-15. [**`[DEPRECATED SETUP] CHEK [WWWSAS.CRONTAB]`**](assets/etc/cron.d/wwwsas-crontab.example) <s>**Setup Ipset SAVE and RESTORE at REBOOT**.
+15. [**`[DEPRECATED SETUP] CHECK [WWWSAS.CRONTAB]`**](assets/etc/cron.d/wwwsas-crontab.example) <s>**Setup Ipset SAVE and RESTORE at REBOOT**.
 This step is similar as the above - it will not be processed, if you have run the `SETUP` script with the [`no-ipset`](https://github.com/metalevel-tech/wwwsas#step-2--setup-www-security-assistant) option enabled.
 Currently the tool `ipset` is used within the script `iptables.basic-setup.local` to be created a [real port scanning protection](https://unix.stackexchange.com/a/407904/201297).</s>

 ### Step 3 :: Post setup configuration

 Once the `SETUP` is finish, you have to do few more things.

-1. Edit the file [`wwwsas.conf`](wwwsas.conf.example), review the assigned valuest and provide values for the following variables:
+1. Edit the file [`wwwsas.conf`](wwwsas.conf.example), review the assigned values, and provide values for the following variables:

    * `AbuseIPDB_APIKEY=` Your API v2 key obtained at [`www.abuseipdb.com`](https://www.abuseipdb.com)
    * `MaxMindGeoLite2_LICENSE_KEY=` Your license key obtained at [dev.maxmind.com](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data)
    * `AbuseIPDB_MODSEC_AGGRESSIVE_MODE_RULES=`
    * `AbuseIPDB_FLOODT_AGGRESSIVE_MODE=`

-2. `[These edits will be automatically done by the next step.]` <s>Edit the file `confs/modsec.ip.white-list.conf` and along with the loopback interface (`127.0.0.1`) add your server's IP(s) address.
-Whitelist the servers IP address also within rule `id:100` in the file `/etc/modsecurity/wwwsas-rules.conf` (sometimes there is a problem when the IPs are read fom file, so this is most important place).
-The IPs added here will be whitelisted for ModSecurity, but not for the entire security system.
-Edit and `/etc/apache2/mods-available/evasive.conf` and whitelist the same IP(s).</s>

-3. Execute the commands `sudo wwwsas <your-server-ip> --ACCEPT "My server's public IP"` and `sudo wwwsas <another-ip> --ACCEPT 'My home network public IP'`.
-These commads will add whitelist entries for the provided IPs into the files:
+2. Execute the commands `sudo wwwsas <your-server-ip> --ACCEPT "My server's public IP"` and `sudo wwwsas <another-ip> --ACCEPT 'My home network public IP'`.
+These commands will add whitelist entries for the provided IPs into the files:

    * `/etc/wwwsas/logs/white-list.log`
    * `/etc/modsecurity/wwwsas-rules.conf`